(work in progress)

 Throughout this period the direction of the fullness of the sleeve is increasingly outward, not upward.
 Even the highly ornate sleeves of the late 18-teens follow this line.
 It will be taken to extremes in the wide-shouldered gowns of the late 1820s and 30s.

 Note that after about 1805 the lower edge of the puff sleeves generally falls horizontally in line with the bodice.
 Many gowns of the 18-teens that have tiny bodices show equally tiny sleeves.
-Necklines also widen, however, bare shoulders will not be seen until later in the century.
+Necklines also widen, though bare shoulders will not be seen until later in the century.

 Skirt